avajs/eslint-plugin-ava/docs/rules/no-inline-assertions.md

+# ava/no-inline-assertions

-# Ensure assertions are not called from inline arrow functions (`ava/no-inline-assertions`)
+📝 Ensure assertions are not called from inline arrow functions.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).